Last Updated on 09/15/23 by quiltripping

 If you saved your photos in RAW format, you will need to use a program like Lightoom or Photoshop (or equivalent) to optimize the images.
 Now you have the control over what the picture will look like rather than the software in your camera (or phone).

 This does not mean you won’t create a “real” photo.
 It just means that you have complete artistic power over how that photo should look and you can make it match what you saw or what you remember (or not – it’s up to you).

 When people use digital filters with their photos, this is exactly what they are doing, but they are using someone else’s preset settings to create an image.
 That’s fine.
 It’s your picture, make it look the way you want.

 After taking photos of the scenery, try to also take some creative shots.
 This is mother natures’s ice sculpture garden that is constantly changing.

 I hope you found these photography tips helpful for your dream trip to Antarctica and that they help you capture those special memories.

 Take time to put down the camera and just breathe in the scenery since this may be your only opportunity to visit this incredible continent.

 If you would like to take a cruise similar to the one I did on the Sapphire Princess, please visit the Princess cruises website.

-Please note that I received a media upgrade form Princess cruises.
+Please note that I received a media upgrade from Princess cruises.
 All Content is my own.